Art (Creative) and Art History (MA)

 Minimum Total Hours | 15 |

-A minimum of twelve (12) credit hours in the concentration, exclusive of Thesis Guidance, must be at the 600-level
+A minimum of 15 credit hours in the concentration, exclusive of Thesis Guidance, must be at the 600-level

-The concentration in Critical & Curatorial Studies will conclude with a thesis exhibition or curatorial project.
-The exhibition or curatorial project may be produced in cooperation with the university's galleries, the Speed Art Museum, or other appropriate institutions authorized by the department.
-It should be a culminating experience occurring in the final year of study.
+The concentration in Critical & Curatorial Studies culminates in a thesis exhibition or curatorial project.
+This project may be produced in collaboration with the university’s galleries, the Speed Art Museum, or other appropriate institutions authorized by the department.
+The exhibition or project should take place in the final year of study.